sridjnath09/App_Automation/README.md

 To run test suite:
  1. Import the project https://github.com/sridjnath09/App_Automation.git
  2. add selenium jars to the java build path
- 3. open testNG.xml and run as testNG
+ 3. open testing.xml and run as testNG

 ===============================